etiennestuder/gradle-rocker-plugin/README.md

 You can find out more details about the actual Rocker source code generation in the [Rocker documentation](https://github.com/fizzed/rocker).

-The rocker plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-rocker-plugin).
+The Rocker plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-rocker-plugin).

 ## Build scan